Dapo-Obembe/alphawebplate-tw/README.md

 - Minify and optimize all assets
 - Purge unused TailwindCSS classes
 - Generate production CSS and JS files in the dist/

-### WPCS & PHPCS Setup

-If you want your code (for theme) to follow the WPCS (WordPress Coding standards):

-1. Run `composer install`
-2. Ensure you install and activate these extensions (php snifer by wongjn and phpcs by shevaua) installed
-3. Then you can lint and fix via: `composer lint` and `composer fix`

 ## Theme Structure